fbpx

 10km or 6 miles walking

-After breakfast we begin the final stage of our Camino, leaving from the church in Lavacolla, where pilgrims traditionally have washed in the river before reaching Santiago de Compostela.
-With only 10km or about 6 miles to walk today, you should be in Santiago in time for the pilgrim mass at noon.
+After breakfast, we begin the final stage of our Camino, departing from the church in Lavacolla, where pilgrims have traditionally washed in the river before arriving at Santiago de Compostela.
+With only 10 km, or about 6 miles, to walk today, you should reach Santiago in time for the pilgrim mass at noon.
 There are statues representing Pope John Paul II and two giant pilgrims pointing the way!
-This is it- our final stretch!
-The tall eucalyptus trees line our way to Monte del Gozo.
-From the “Mount of Joy” you can see our goal – the Cathedral of Santiago!
-We experience great joy as we walk into the town of Santiago de Compostela and see the glorious Cathedral of St. James.
-We kneel in thanksgiving on the stones in front of the Cathedral’s square and give thanks to Christ and St. James for bringing us safely to our destination.
-We take our pilgrim passport and claim our pilgrim certificate of completion- “Compostela”.
-We enter the Cathedral marveling at the architecture and relish the wonderful atmosphere in this cultural and spiritual masterpiece.
-Don’t miss the Portico of Glory created by A Master by the Name of Mateo.
-Free time in Santiago to explore this UNESCO World Heritage Site’s architecture and delight in the wonderful atmosphere of this spiritual and cultural city.
+This is it—our final stretch!
+Tall eucalyptus trees line our path to Monte del Gozo.
+From the “Mount of Joy,” you can see our goal—the Cathedral of Santiago!
+We experience great joy as we walk into the town of Santiago de Compostela and behold the magnificent Cathedral of St. James.
+We kneel in gratitude on the stones in front of the Cathedral’s square and give thanks to Christ and St. James for bringing us safely to our destination.
+We take our pilgrim passport and receive our pilgrim certificate of completion—“Compostela.”
+We enter the Cathedral, marveling at the architecture and savoring the wonderful atmosphere of this cultural and spiritual masterpiece.
+Don’t miss the Portico of Glory, created by a master named Mateo.
+Enjoy your free time in Santiago to explore this UNESCO World Heritage Site’s architecture and delight in the vibrant atmosphere of this spiritual and cultural city.
 Dinner and overnight in Santiago de Compostela.

-The famous figure of Santiago is located on the altar, inside the dressing room.
-Santiago is seated, dressed as a pilgrim.
-The sculpture dates from the 13th century and is made of stone.
-The Apostle’s clothes look like rich jewels.
-It can be accessed by the back of the altar to give the traditional hug to Santiago, one of the most awaited moments for all pilgrims.
+The famous figure of Santiago is located on the altar inside the dressing room.
+Santiago is seated and dressed as a pilgrim.
+The sculpture, dating back to the 13th century, is made of stone.
+The Apostle’s garments resemble rich jewels.
+Access is available from the back of the altar to give a traditional hug to Santiago, which is one of the most anticipated moments for all pilgrims.
+Under the cabin is the burial crypt, which guards the saint’s remains.
+The remains are on a marble altar and inside a Romanesque-style carved silver urn.

-Following your visit to the Cathedral, you will enjoy free time for lunch and sightseeing on your own before your sightseeing tour of the city.
-Some suggested stops on your tour might include Obradoiro Square, Fonseca Palace, Gelmirez Palace, Franco Street, and much more.
+Following your visit to the Cathedral, you will have free time for lunch and sightseeing before your sightseeing tour.
+Some suggested stops on your tour might include Obradoiro Square, Fonseca Palace, Gelmirez Palace, Franco Street, and more.
 Your evening will be free to spend at your leisure until a final dinner with your group.
 You will spend a final overnight in Santiago de Compostela.

 Day 15Return home